 1.8m selling tables (or multiples thereof to 3.6m), are available to all regular exhibitors upon request.
 Those staging an island display may be entitled to 5.4m of selling space.
 Selling tables should not be extended by the exhibitor beyond the size ordered and paid for.
 An Exhibitor providing a bagging up table must not, under any circumstance, use this as additional selling space.

 Staging times vary depending on exhibitor type and location within the show.
 Staging times are available to succesful exhibitors in the Staging Times document, which is uploaded into your secure area.

 7 COMPLETION OF EXHIBITS

-Horticultural displays must be completed by 3.30pm on the day prior to the show in order to proceed with the judging of exhibits.
-Garden design exhibits must be completed by 1.00pm on the day prior to the show.
-All vehicles (including trailers) must be removed to the allocated parking areas 30 minutes prior to the opening of the show on each day.
+Horticultural and garden design exhibits must be completed by the designated time stated on the day prior to the show in order to proceed with the judging of exhibits.
+All vehicles (including trailers) must be removed to the allocated parking areas prior to the opening of the show on each day.

 8 OUTSIDE AND INSIDE SUNDRIES